johnnovak/RML-Amiga/website/docs/manual/crt-emulation.md

 # CRT emulation

-CRT shaders, sharp pixels, black borders around the image---these are very divisive topics in emulation circles, and the default graphics settings of RML Amiga might not suit your preferences.
+CRT shaders, sharp pixels, black borders around the image --- these are very divisive topics in emulation circles, and the default graphics settings of RML Amiga might not suit your preferences.
 That's fine, we're all a bit different.
 Rest assured, you can customise these settings to your liking, including